 Step-by-step instructions:

-- Mix solution: Combine equal parts lemon juice and water (or use straight lemon juice for faster results)
+- Mix solution: Combine equal parts lemon juice and water

 - Reapply daily: Spray with more lemon solution each day and return to sun